korpling/ANNIS/docs/user-guide/src/configuration/README.md

 If you are installing ANNIS on a server however, you might want to tweak the settings.
 The [Java Properties](http://en.wikipedia.org/w/index.php?title=.properties&oldid=521500688), [TOML](https://toml.io/) and [JSON](http://www.json.org/) file formats are used for different kind of configuration.

-ANNIS uses the Spring Boot configuration system and thus it will search for a Java Properties based configuration file named `application.properties` in the current working directory or a `config` sub-directory of the working directory.
+ANNIS uses the Spring Boot configuration system and thus it will search for a Java Properties based configuration file named `application.properties` in the current working directory or a `config` sub-directory of the working directory.[^working-dir]
 You can also use the command line argument `--spring.config.location=file:/<location-on-disk>` to specify a specific configuration file.
-More options are documented in the [Spring Boot documentation](https://docs.spring.io/spring-boot/docs/2.3.x/reference/html/spring-boot-features.html#boot-features-external-config-application-property-files).
+More search paths for configurations files are documented in the [Spring Boot documentation](https://docs.spring.io/spring-boot/docs/2.3.x/reference/html/spring-boot-features.html#boot-features-external-config-application-property-files).

 The following is an example configuration with ANNIS-specific configuration values.